 The role of the Cat Advocate is a significant, yet not overly demanding role.
 In order to successfully fulfill this role, the Cat Advocate should be a person who is able to lead the implementation of practice policies and procedures to support a cat-friendly environment and should be a knowledgeable professional who ensures that care is guided by feline-focused standards.
 Cat Advocates are usually chosen for their experience, empathetic manner, and willingness to help answer cat owner questions.

 Once you upload your photos and submit your application, it will be reviewed within two weeks.
 If further information is needed you will receive an email with specific questions.
 After you receive your approval email confirmation, you will receive your Cat Friendly Practice® Marketing Toolkit in the mail within two weeks.
 Please note that it takes 5-10 business days for your practice to be listed in the Cat Friendly Practice® search online.

-The approval is good for two years from the date of the approval email confirmation.
+The approval is good for three years from the date of the approval email confirmation.
 During that time, your practice must maintain a veterinarian membership with the AAFP.
-If the membership changes to another person, you must inform the AAFP at email@example.com to be sure that the Cat Friendly Practice® status is switched to the new member so the practice continues to be listed on the website.
+If the membership changes to another person, you must inform the AAFP at firstname.lastname@example.org to be sure that the Cat Friendly Practice® status is switched to the new member so the practice continues to be listed on the website.

 Yes, the AAFP believes that practices need to continue to receive support and educational materials on an ongoing basis.
 In the future the AAFP will be:

 - Sending a bi-monthly E-newsletter to each Cat Friendly Practice®.
 The Cat Advocate(s) and AAFP member will receive a bi-monthly email with new information, tools, educational materials and resources that can be utilized in your practice.

 - Continue developing videos to teach the veterinary team.
 View current videos.